sampsyo/dq/README.md

   and password (separated by whitespace) given in the value are used for authentication.
 * `verbose`: A boolean indicating whether debug output should be shown.
+* `curlargs`: Additional command-line arguments to be passed to curl.

 Here's an example configuration file: